Broad Front UNEN

-Broad Front UNEN (Frente Amplio UNEN) was an center-left political coalition in Argentina.
+Broad Front UNEN (Frente Amplio UNEN) was a center-left political coalition in Argentina.
 It arose through an alliance between Radical Civic Union, Civic Coalition ARI, Proyecto Sur, Freemen of the South Movement, Socialist Party, Authentic Socialist Party, and GEN.

 The name UNEN is an acronym of "Unión y Encuentro" (Unity and meeting).

 Founded in April 2014, the purpose of the coalition was to unite the parties that oppose Peronism and Kirchnerism in a single entity, but the inclusion of the center-right party Republican Proposal was a controversial topic among the parties.